MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

   In addition, configure the Event Grid data connection to use managed identity authentication so that Azure Data Explorer can receive notifications from the event hub.

-### Setting up Event Grid ingestion on files exported from Azure Data Explorer
+### Set up Event Grid ingestion on files exported from Azure Data Explorer

 When using Azure Data Explorer to [export](/kusto/management/data-export/export-data-to-storage?view=azure-data-explorer&preserve-view=true) the files used for Event Grid ingestion, note:
   * Event Grid notifications aren't triggered if the connection string provided to the export command or the connection string provided to an [external table](/kusto/management/data-export/export-data-to-an-external-table) is a connecting string in [ADLS Gen2 format](/kusto/api/connection-strings/storage-connection-strings?view=azure-data-explorer&preserve-view=true#storage-connection-string-templates) (for example, `abfss://filesystem@accountname.dfs.core.windows.net`) but the storage account isn't enabled for hierarchical namespace.
   * If the account isn't enabled for hierarchical namespace, connection string must use the [Blob Storage](/kusto/api/connection-strings/storage-connection-strings?view=azure-data-explorer&preserve-view=true#storage-connection-string-templates) format (for example, `https://accountname.blob.core.windows.net`).
 The export works as expected even when using the ADLS Gen2 connection string, but notifications won't be triggered and Event Grid ingestion won't work.